Using the Production Release

 The --release canary flag here is important.
 If you fail to do this, your app will be created with the production version of Joystick's dependencies.
 This is done as a fail-safe to prevent you from accidentally creating an unstable app.
 The command above will create your app and install the canary version of Joystick's dependencies:

-Identical to the production packages, thought separate, all three are designed to work together and are utilized when building your app.
+Identical to the production packages, though separate, all three are designed to work together and are utilized when building your app.